 When a Vector Database Is Actually the Right Choice

-We are not arguing that vector databases are useless.
+This analysis does not argue that vector databases are useless.
 They are the right tool for specific jobs:

 But if your goal is persistent AI memory — context that follows users across sessions, adapts to conversation state, respects token budgets, and improves response quality — a vector database is a starting point, not a destination.

-Cortyxia replaces the vector-only pipeline with a Memory Management Unit (MMU) that combines multiple retrieval and optimization strategies:
+Cortyxia replaces the vector-only pipeline with a memory engine that combines multiple retrieval and optimization strategies:

-• Token budget management: The MMU respects context window limits, dynamically ranking memory nodes by relevance score and injecting only what fits.
+- Token budget management: It respects context window limits, dynamically ranking memory nodes by relevance score and injecting only what fits.

 The result is not just better retrieval.
 It is a fundamentally different abstraction: a memory layer that understands the constraints and requirements of LLM inference, rather than a search index that happens to feed into prompts.